Flutter framework

 + Portability

-With the aforementioned release of Flutter 3, the SDK completed its transformation from mobile-focused to portable and platform-agnostic.
+With Flutter 3, the SDK completed its transformation from mobile-focused to portable and platform-agnostic.
 Due to Dart’s portability and compilation capabilities, the same codebase can be deployed across the web and five main operating systems: iOS, Android, Linux, macOS, and Windows.
-Moreover, Google is working on expanding Flutter’s embedding potential to cover cars, TVs, smart home appliances, and so on.
+Moreover, Flutter can be used on embedded devices, such as smart displays, thermostats, and so on.
+In one case, it’s been used by Toyota for their infotainment system.

 + Internationalization and accessibility